iotaledger/hornet/docs/getting_started/installation_steps.md

    sudo systemctl enable hornet.service
    ```

 You can find the Hornet configuration files under the `/var/lib/hornet` directory.
-See more details on how to configure Hornet in the [post installation](../post_installation/post_installation.md) chapter.
+You can find more details on how to configure Hornet in the [post installation](../post_installation/post_installation.md) chapter.

 You can find the Environment file to configure multiple default parameters under the `/etc/default/hornet` directory.